2 people, 1 prototype, 0 commitment

 Networking, collaboration, motivation, learning, uniting idea people with developers, finding people you hit it off with!

 The 2nd Monday of every Month.
-The December 9 meeting will be at: Hired at 7pm in SOMA, 42 Decatur St.
+The March 10 meeting will be at: Groupon at 7pm downtown, 225 Bush St.

 You will be randomly paired with one other person for the whole 2 hours.
 Pairs will chat, throw around some ideas, brainstorm, strategize, and implement a very focused prototype.
 Groups of 2 tend to have high engagement and low disagreement.
 Idea people will be paired with developers (idea people can also be developers).